alexdesousa/hab/README.md

 - We change directory and there's a `.envrc` file available.
 - We edit the `.envrc` while its environment was already loaded.
+- We open a new shell in a directory with an `.envrc` file present.

 ## Different Habs